chirag3103/YardHealthDashboard/README.md

 Yard.java
 The constructor for this class consists the lines of code which help you choose the type of db you wanna use.

+Process to execute.
+Simply run the BusinessLogic.java and look out on the console for the output.